Litaliaa/koreader-user-patches/README.md

 - Added extra stats (reading time, page progress, pages left, time left, number of highlights and notes)
 - Tweaked styling for a cleaner look
 - Made progress % larger

-**IMPORTANT:**
-- Before using this patch, I recommend updating the font on line 260 to whatever font you have as your default.
-If you want the same font that I have used in my example, head to Google Fonts, download Inter for free and add it to your fonts file (I used "Inter_18pt-Regular.ttf").